-hiSky will use its recently developed Smartellite satellite terminals and Spacecom's AMOS-17 to provide what it says are affordable, low-capacity voice, data and IoT services in the Middle East.
+hiSky will use its recently 2.4 developed Smartellite satellite terminals and Spacecom's AMOS-17 to provide what it says are affordable, low-capacity voice, data and IoT services in the Middle East.

 The company says its small, lightweight and portable terminals feature a built-in electronic pointing antenna that automatically locates the satellite in milliseconds.
-It says the system includes a compact portable satellite IoT device based on electronically steered antenna technology to provide low data rate services for various applications to be Kazakhstan's largest coal producer, has upgraded its IT infrastructure and mission-critical video-surveillance platform with
+It says the system includes a compact portable satellite IoT device based on electronically steered antenna technology to provide low data rate services for various applications video-surveillance platform with the territory of the Centralny and